dfinity/portal/docs/concepts/what-is-ic.md

-# What is the Internet Computer Protocol?
+# What is the Internet Computer?

 The Internet Computer Protocol (ICP) bridges the gap between traditional programming and blockchain-based development.
 Smart contracts on ICP are expressive and scalable like traditional apps, but benefit from the trustless and decentralized execution of a blockchain.